ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 --- abstract

-This document defines how to subscribe to an Event Stream of attestation related Evidence on TPM-based network devices.
+This document defines how to subscribe to an Event Stream of attestation related RATS Conceptional Messages, such as Evidence or Event Logs, on TPM-based network devices.

 --- middle

 # Introduction

-{{-device-attestation}} and {{-rats-yang-tpm}} define the operational prerequisites and a YANG Model for the acquisition of Evidence from a TPM-based network device.
-However there is a limitation inherant in the challenge-response interaction models upon which these documents are based.
-This limitation is that it is up to the Verifier to request Evidence.
-The result is that the interval between the occurrence of a security event, and the event's visibility within the Relying Party can be unacceptably long.
+{{-device-attestation}} and {{-rats-yang-tpm}} define the operational prerequisites and a YANG Model for the acquisition of Evidence and other Conceptional Messages from a TPM-based network device.
+However there is a limitation inherent in the challenge-response interaction models upon which these documents are based.
+This limitation is that it is up to one RATS entity to request conceptional messages from another RATS entity, for example, a Verifier to request Evidence from an Attester.
+The result is that the interval between the occurrence of a security-relevant change event, and the event's visibility within the interested RATS entity, such as a Relying Party, can be unacceptably long.

 This limitation results in two adverse effects: